8 Words and Phrases You Use That Were Made Up by Presidents

 “Iffy”Library of Congress

 Franklin D. Roosevelt invented this term in the 1930s to dismiss questions at various press conferences.
 Today, we use it to communicate the status of that month-old bread in the refrigerator.
+Check out these words you had no idea were inspired by real people.

 “Sugarcoat”Library of Congress